oracle-livelabs/developer/visual-builder/studio/extend-apps/introduction/introduction.md

 * Access to Oracle Cloud Applications (specifically, the HCM modules)
 * Access to the VB Studio instance that was provisioned with your Oracle Cloud Applications instance
-* A VB Studio project that is set up for extensions (if you don't have one, [create it](https://docs.oracle.com/en/cloud/paas/visual-builder/visualbuilder-administration/manually-create-project-extensions.html#GUID-E1303FFC-767A-4D87-B914-DE7B520AE799))
 * Latest version of the Chrome browser running on Mac OS X or Windows

 ## Learn More